google/open-location-code/c/README.md

 # Examples

-See example.cc for how to use the library.
+See example.c for how to use the library.
 To run the example, use:
 ```
 ./example
 ```